Congratulations to the Bank of the West Clean Energy Challenge winner, runners up, and finalists! Explore the top entries

 - EnergyMax, an affordable, modular solution for backyard wind and solar that combines multiple modes of collection, storage and output.

-- FAN-tastic, a residential hydropower solution that harnesses kinetic energy from mini water turbines in placed in plumbing pipes.
+- FAN-tastic, a residential hydropower solution that harnesses kinetic energy from mini water turbines in placed in plumbing pipes. **RUNNER UP**

 - Hydra, a sustainable way for households to produce clean energy using solar, hydroelectric, and hydrogen fuel cell generators.